studio1902/statamic-peak-docs/docs/features/forms.md

 * `resources/lang/en/strings.php` Strings file containing the e-mail's localizable body contents and logo image location.

 The default contact form has a required consent field.
 The field handle is `consent`.
 Due to restraints the form template contains a conditional that depends on this specific handle name.
 Don't use it for other form fields.

+## Error handling

+According to Form Design Patterns its best to place error labels below the label and above an input field.
+This makes sense because error labels could be obscured when the user hasn't scrolled down yet.
+However in the case of Precognition, errors kick in on blur, so we can assume with most certainty that the user will see the error label.
+Placing them below the form field prevents jumpyness.
+To make sure users know when they've made mistakes, after submission they wel get focus on an error summary.

 ## Form handler
 The form handler view that is included in your form partial is part of the [Tools Addon](/getting-started/addons.html#tools).
 If you want to make changes to the views from this addon, you can publish them by running: